-Through our participation in WOC STEM development programs we hope to engage young people, build relationships and influence STEM as a career choice for young people.
-Andrea serves as a role model for other post docs and and we are pleased to support her efforts in science.
+Through our participation in WOC STEM development programs, we hope to engage young people, build relationships, and influence STEM as a career choice for young people.
+Andrea serves as a role model for other postdocs and we are pleased to support her efforts in science.